jav-ed/phd_Thesis_Writing/2_Wr/0_Prerequire/2_Acknowledge.typ

 // from here on regular english cna be used, that is, I should be written big Prof. Johannes Markmiller, thank you for that decisive job interview.
 Your warm and approachable personality convinced me to accept the position at your Chair of Aircraft Engineering, even though the research topic seemed rather unexciting at first.
 Having worked with you over these years, I would like to highlight one special aspect: I truly enjoyed our conversations.
 Our meetings often extended well beyond their planned duration.
-It was particularly enriching that we could explore various topics, not solely those related to science.
+It was especially enriching that we could explore various topics, not solely those related to science.
 You possess the rare ability to present complex differential equations with remarkable clarity.
 One quality that particularly impressed me was your skill in making me feel respected throughout our interactions.

 #v(1em)
 Next, I would like to thank Dr.-Ing.
 Florian Dexl.
 You were one of the reasons why I applied at the Technische Universität Dresden in the first place.
 It turned out that you would become the supervisor of our small engineering working group.
-One special occasion I particularly remember is how enjoyable it was to solve analytical equations with you.
+A standout experience I remember is how enjoyable it was to solve analytical equations with you.
 Besides the scientific aspect, I enjoyed our conversations about other topics as well.
 Thank you also for conducting the perfume study with me.
 All in all, I want to express my gratitude for your time and appreciation of your ideas.